marcglasberg/themed/README.md

 Colors.blue.decolorize(0.2);
 ```

-The `addOpacity` method makes the current color more transparent than it already is, by the given
+The `addOpacity` method makes the current color more transparent than it already is, by
+the given amount.
+The `removeOpacity` method makes the current color less transparent than
-amount.
-This is different from the `withOpacity` method, as you can see below.
+it already is, by the given amount.
+This is different from the `withOpacity` method,
+as you can see below.

 ```
 // 50% transparent blue.
 Colors.blue.addOpacity(0.5);

+// 80% transparent black.
+Colors.transparent.removeOpacity(0.2);

 // Also 50% transparent blue.
 Colors.withOpacity(0.5);